-Sounds+ has been offering a scholarship to audiology students at Dalhousie University in the form of an essay competition for almost 20 years.
-We are excited to announce that for the first time, we are hosting a national competition in 2021.
-This year’s Future Leader’s Award will be open to ALL AUDIOLOGY students enrolled in Canadian programs.
+Sounds+ has been offering a $1000 scholarship to audiology students at Dalhousie University in the form of an essay competition for almost 20 years.
+This year's competition is open to all current Dalhousie audiology students.

 The Future Leaders Award’s intent is to inspire students to become audiology advocates.
 The award is in memory of a founding member of our organization.
 Jean Kienapple was one of the founders and former president of Sounds+.
 She was the Chief Operations Officer/ Vice President of Audiometric Consultants Maritimes Ltd., as well as Audiology Associates of Nova Scotia and Audiology Associates of PEI.
 She was the Co-founder of the Canadian Academy of Audiology (CAA), a fellow of the American Academy of Audiology, a member of the American Academy of Dispensing Audiologist, a member of the Canadian Association of Speech Language Pathologists and Audiologists, and a former board member of the American Foundation of Audiology.
 Jean was an advocate for the profession of audiology.
 She was very passionate about helping others and making a difference.

 This year’s competition will be a blog style format.
 We would love to see your creative minds educate the public and other health professionals about the importance of hearing health care & audiology.
 Essays of 500 words or less will be considered however we really would like to see a blog type post.
 Several can be viewed on our website.